gorbin/ASNETutorial/README.md

 Simple example project for https://github.com/gorbin/ASNE library

-Integrating social networks in your android application is easy and userfriendly: easily login into your app using their social account which avoids filling a long registration forms and gives your some info about them.
-For integrate any Social network to your application you should read documentation for every social network, download SDK or use some libraries for OAuth and make http calls by yourself.
-Ussualy it take a lot of time and nerves but in this tutorial I explained how to easily and fast integrate Facebook, Twitter, LinkedIn in your android application using [ASNE modules](https://github.com/gorbin/ASNE).
-This is very basic tutorial with simple and common requests.
+Today social network integration to your android application is common practice - it makes user easily login to your app and share their actions.
+There are a lot of way to do it - usually developers add native social network SDK or use API for every network.
+It provides login via installed social network application or native dialogs.
+You have to spend time and nerves to learn and use different social network SDKs.

+What if you need to add one more social network for your application?
+Sometimes you have to reorganize or redo all your integrations.
+This leads to idea to create and implement common interface for all social networks.
+Fortunately there is an open source modular library [ASNE](https://github.com/gorbin/ASNE) that allows you to choose necessary social network and provides full sdk and common interface for most oftenly used requests(login, share, friendslist & etc) It saves your time and simplifies adding another networks in the future.
+Moreover you can easily add any other social network as new module - the similar way as it done in other modules.

+In this tutorial you can learn how easily integrate Facebook, Twitter in android application using [ASNE modules](https://github.com/gorbin/ASNE).
+This is very basic tutorial with login, share link and showing friends list.

 ##Registering app - getting keys for your application
-In order to implement Social networks in your application you need keys which are used to make API calls.
+In order to implement Social networks in your application you need keys to make API calls.
 So register a new social network application and get the keys.
 Check small tutorial how to get it:

  - [Facebook](https://github.com/gorbin/ASNE/wiki/Create-Facebook-App)
  - [Twitter](https://github.com/gorbin/ASNE/wiki/Create-Twitter-App)